 Make it easy for website visitors to find you on BookBub by adding a follow button.
 You might already be linking to each of your social media profiles on your website, so you can simply add a BookBub button to your existing icon set.

-If you want all of your social media icons to match, download icon packs of the most popular social networks with matching BookBub follow icons here.
+If you want all of your social media icons to match, or for more icon sizes, download icon packs of the most popular social networks with matching BookBub follow icons here:

-Here are a few places authors tend to place their BookBub follow button (and their other social media icons):
+Here are a few spots authors tend to place their BookBub follow button (and their other social media icons):

 - The site header opposite the logo